 Taylorr: I think the idea came from seeing the speaking industry and their need for technology and automation.
 Many of them are solo-entrepreneurs, and they don’t have large teams running their business for them.
 They need to create content and be onstage more, but running a business is still a full-time ordeal.
 We noticed that technology and automation could be used for every part of their business.
-Whether it be operations, sales, or marketing, and we realized that really their technology is being underutilized.
-For many of them, their software is being put up on a shelf and they’re never even touching it.
+Whether it be operations, sales, or marketing, we realized that their technology is being underutilized.
+For many of them, they’re putting their software on a shelf and never even touching it.
 For others, they’re paying for their software without ever fully optimizing it.
 In my and Austin’s experience with TrafficCrafters, we knew there were ways we could solve this problem.

 “So, clearly you guys have experienced an immense amount of growth since you originally started SpeakerFlow.
 To what do you attribute your success?”

-“To expand upon that, aside from building relationships, what would you say that your mission is for SpeakerFlow?”
+“To expand upon that, aside from advocating for constant iteration, what would you say that your mission is for SpeakerFlow?”